Notes on Gravitational Physics: Particle and photon orbits

-Ignore the effect of the pulsar's and the Earth's gravity. $M$ is the mass of the intervening star, and $r_p$ and $r_e$ are the distances from the pulsar to that star and from the Earth to that star. \\ An optional variant: Wald Chapter 6 Problem 5, finding the exact version.
+\item Complete the computation of Eqs.~\eqref{e:shapiro1} and \eqref{e:shapiro2} to show that the Shapiro time delay of a photon traveling from a pulsar to the earth and passing another star of mass $M$ along the way has the form Ignore the effect of the pulsar's and the Earth's gravity. $M$ is the mass of the intervening star, and $r_p$ and $r_e$ are the distances from the pulsar to that star and from the Earth to that star. \\ An optional variant: Wald Chapter 6 Problem 5, finding the exact form of $\Delta t$.

-\item The smallest possible value of $\dis\frac{2M}{R}$ at the surface of a static (spherical) star is attained when the star is perfectly incompressible -- when it is one of the uniform density models you constructed. \ben\item[a.]
+\item The smallest possible value of $\dis 2M/R$ at the surface of a spherical star is attained when the star is perfectly incompressible -- when it is one of the uniform density models you constructed. \ben\item[a.]
 Show for this sequence of stars that the central density becomes infinite when $\dis\frac{2M}{R}=\frac{8}{9}$. \item[b.]
-Deduce from (a) the maximum redshift $z$,
+Deduce from (a) the maximum redshift $z$ from the surface of a spherical star.\\ $\dis 1+z := \frac{\lambda_\infty}{\lambda_{\rm star}} = \frac{\omega_{\rm star}}{\omega_\infty}$. \een \item For spherical (i.e. nonrotating) stars, there is an exact solution to the Newtonian equations of hydrostatic equilibrium